zl2dtl/hugo-site/content/3dprinting/_index.md

 url: /3dprinting/
 summary: "Stories and resources from my printer bench"
 ---
-Welcome to the collection of 3D printing chaos — stories, hacks, and troubleshooting notes that helped me or broke things worse.
+A collection of 3D printing stories, hacks, and troubleshooting notes that helped me or broke things worse.

 ---